Frequently Asked Questions

 Applications are processed on a rolling basis.
 However, we suggest you begin the application process around three to four months prior to your preferred start date.
 Under special circumstances we are able to process applications closer to the start of each semester.

 All students are required to meet the following requirements for admission:

 - A minimum of 90 semester or 135 quarter units from an accredited institution or foreign equivalent

 - A 3.0 GPA (GPA’s under 3.0 may be considered for admission on a case-by-case basis.)

 - Submission of a completed Application for Admission

 - Completion of an interview with the Admissions Committee

 Yes. federal financial aid is available to students in the master’s degree program who qualify.
 Scholarships are also available.
-For more information, please visit our Financial Aid page.
+For more information, please visit our Financial Aid and Tuition page.